RachelFurlong-dev/nutritionist-m4/README.md

 - Tutorial by [Python Lessons](https://www.youtube.com/watch?v=wl4Yxo5_Cgw) for help with newsletter sign up development.

+- Code Institute Boutique Ado tutorial code used as a basis for project except for custom app development (Blog, Newsletter, Stockists & Reviews).

 ### Content

 -   All content was written by the developer.

 ### Media

--   All product images were created by the developer
+-   All product images were created by the developer.

 ### Acknowledgements

 -   My Mentor Tim Nelson for continuous helpful feedback.

--   Martin at Code Institute Tutor Support for help with coding errors..
+-   Martin at Code Institute Tutor Support for help with coding errors.